 Unmolding may require running the mold under hot water for a minute.
 The nice thing about these molds is that they are individual, not all one piece, which makes them easier to take apart.
 Do whatever your molds require, then sit in the sun and enjoy a pop.

 If you’re looking for new molds, can I highly suggest rocket shapes?
 Too much fun.
 This recipe makes a full 6 rocket pops and a full six (so 12) twin pops.
 Cut it down if you’re only doing one mold.
 My original recipe made enough for 4 molds, but I don’t have them and don’t have near enough freezer space either for that many.
 If you have the small molds that are most commonly sold, this recipe may also make too much juice.
 If you have leftovers (you might) you will need to add a bit more water to make a drinkable lemonade; this is more like a concentrate.

-Posted on July 28, 2014, in Allergy-Friendly Recipes, Desserts and tagged Dairy-free, Egg-free, Fish/shellfish-free, Gluten-free, Soy-free, Tree Nut-free, Vegetarian/Vegan.
+Posted on July 28, 2014, in Allergy-Friendly Recipes, Desserts and tagged Dairy-free, Egg-free, Fish/shellfish-free, Gluten-free, Peanut-Free, Soy-free, Tree Nut-free, Vegetarian/Vegan.
 Bookmark the permalink.
 2 Comments.